 Anyway, as you can see, it's a long process requiring multiple skills and often the researchers are good only in some of them, basically it's a team work.

-That's why it's necessary to have patience sometimes.Why nobody replies to my posts/requests?!?
+That's why it's necessary to have patience sometimes.How to reimport files with QuickBMS?

 Usually: people are busy and have no time to review or work on your requests.